stevenjlho/leetcode/solutions/112. Path Sum/README.md

 # [112.
 Path Sum](https://leetcode.com/problems/path-sum/description/)

 ## Intuition

-Determine if a tree has a root-to-leaf path such that the sum of its node values matches a given target.
+We can recursively subtract node values from the target sum and check if any leaf node matches the remaining sum.

 ## Approach

-1. If `root` is `null`, return `false` because an empty tree cannot satisfy the path sum condition.
+1. If `root` is `null`, return `false` because an empty tree cannot have the required path sum.
-2. See if the value of a leaf node(both children are `null`) matches the remaining target sum.
+2. Check if the value of a leaf node(both children are `null`) matches the remaining target sum.
 If so, we've found the required path.
-3. For non-leaf nodes, recursively check:
+3. For non-leaf nodes, recursively check both left and right subtrees, updating the `targetSum` by subtracting `root.val`.
-   - The left child of the current node with the updated `targetSum - root.val`.
-   - The right child with the same updated target sum.
-4. If either subtree (left or right) has a valid path, return `true`.
+4. Return `true` if either the left or right subtree contains a valid path sum.
+Otherwise, return `false`.

 ## Complexity

 - Time complexity: O(n), we might have to visit all nodes in the worst case scenario.
-- Space complexity: O(h), recursion stack can go as deep as the height of the tree.
-In the worst case (when the tree is unbalanced), the recursion stack will be O(n).
-But for balanced trees, it would be O(log n).
+- Space complexity: O(h), where `h` is the height of the tree.
+In the worst case (for a skewed tree), this becomes O(n), but for a balanced tree, it's O(log n).

 ## Code